 * Editors: Can invite, manage and edit authors and contributors.

-* Administrators: Have full permissions to edit all data and settings.
+* Administrators: Have full permission to edit all data and settings.

 * Owner: An admin who cannot be deleted + has to access billing details.

 4. Custom Themes: Ghost CMS can be customised as per the UI with themes.
 With the release of V4.0 Ghost now has many themes (both free and paid) available to download and install.
 Some marketplaces also sell premium themes for it.
 Alternatively, you can even search for free themes that you may like from different developers.